The Best Self-Tan Routine For Zero Streaks & All The Glow

 Squirt your mousse, spray, or lotion onto the body and rub it in just as you would any other body product—but be especially mindful to get every inch.
 Doing this one area at a time (upper arm, then lower arm, then the front of the stomach, etc.) will make that a bit easier.

-If you have a friend or family member close by that can help you apply it to the back and shoulders, you’re in luck.
+If you have a friend or family member close by who can help you apply it to the back and shoulders, you're in luck.
 Otherwise, consider getting a back applicator like this Two Piece Set from Steugo.

-Once you’ve applied tan to your whole body, let it dry for a few minutes, or until you feel the product has fully soaked into your skin.
-Then, put on loose clothing (a baggy t-shirt, boxer shorts, etc.) and let it set for a few hours, or overnight.
+Once you've applied tan to your whole body, let it dry for a few minutes, or until you feel the product has fully soaked into your skin.
+Then, put on loose clothing (a baggy T-shirt, boxer shorts, etc.), and let it set for a few hours, or overnight.

 Letting it set overnight makes this process a whole lot easier because you won't be exercising or sweating while the tan is on.
 Plus, you don't have to worry about tanner getting on your good daytime clothes.